 - My Facebook friends (or friends on other social networking sites).

-No, under no circumstances is this an opt-in list.
+No. This is not an opt-in list.

 - Contacts in my email address book.

-No, this is not an opt-in list.
+No. This is not an opt-in list.

 - Purchased or rented lists.